top of page

 A Time of Freedom

-Cantor Pepperstone leads AAC's services for the first, second, seventh and eighth day of Passover, as well as Shabbat during Passover.
-We hold a communal seder each year, usually on the First Night (but sometimes on the Second Night).
-We also can help you sell your chametz before Passover, and help with locating kosher food for Passover.
+AAC holds services for all Festival Day of Passover.
+We have an annual communal seder, usually on the First Night (but sometimes on the Second Night).
+We also can help you sell your chametz, and help with locating kosher for Pesach food.

 Screen Shot 2021-07-23 at 10.37.01 AM.png